-We applied cluster analysis to the gaze data (x and y values in units of screen-width and screen-height pixels, respectively) to identify, in a data-driven manner, four clusters corresponding to the four positions of the target inner disc (across trials), arranged left to right, and to assign each fixation to one of these four clusters.
-With the display oriented as depicted in Fig. 1 (i.e., the small inducer on the left side), the clusters corresponding to the two configurations were the leftmost and third cluster from the left.
-With the display flipped 180 degrees (i.e., the large inducer on the left side), the corresponding clusters were second from the left and the rightmost cluster.
-Assigning fixations to each cluster allowed us to quantify the following dependent variables: (1) The number of display-wise saccades per second, which was defined as the number of instances in which temporally adjacent fixations left one cluster for another where the second cluster skipped one or two adjacent clusters.
-For example, suppose gaze falls at the leftmost cluster and then falls on either the third cluster from the left or the rightmost one, then this transition would be counted as a display-wide saccade; (2) The number of fixations on the target disc.
-Note that the target disc was the disc chosen in accordance with the illusion; (3) the fixation time on the target disc; (4) the percentage of fixations on the target disc (out of the total number of fixations); and (5) the percentage of fixation time spent on the target disc (as a percentage of the total number of fixations).
+We applied cluster analysis to the gaze data (x- and y-values in units of screen-width and screen-height pixels, respectively) to identify, in a data-driven manner, four clusters corresponding to the four positions of the target inner disc (across trials), arranged left to right and to assign each fixation to one of these four clusters.
+With the display oriented as depicted in figure 1 (i.e. the small inducer on the left side), the clusters corresponding to the two configurations were the leftmost and third cluster from the left.
+With the display flipped 180° (i.e. the large inducer on the left side), the corresponding clusters were second from the left and the rightmost cluster.
+Assigning fixations to each cluster allowed us to quantify the following dependent variables: (i) the number of display-wise saccades per second, which was defined as the number of instances in which temporally adjacent fixations left one cluster for another where the second cluster skipped one or two adjacent clusters.
+For example, suppose gaze falls at the leftmost cluster and then falls on either the third cluster from the left or the rightmost one, then this transition would be counted as a display-wide saccade; (ii) the number of fixations on the target disc.
+Note that the target disc was the disc chosen in accordance with the illusion; (iii) the fixation time on the target disc; (iv) the percentage of fixations on the target disc

+(out of the total number of fixations); and (v) the percentage of fixation time spent on the target disc (as a percentage of the total number of fixations).

-For the fixation (gaze) data, the button release time (the reaction time, RT) was used to separate the preparatory phase from the execution phase.
+For the fixation (gaze) data, the button-release time (the reaction time, RT) was used to separate the preparatory and execution phases.
 For the grasps, estimates, and keypress tasks, the preparatory phase began when the illuminating light was turned on.
-The preparatory phase ended when the button was released for the grasps and estimates, or when the keypress made for the keypress task.
+The preparatory phase ended when the button was released for the grasps and estimates, or when the keypress was made during the keypress task.
 The execution phase for the grasps and manual estimates began with the release of the start button.
-For the estimates, the end of the execution phase was defined as the point in time at which the final estimate aperture was achieved.
-For the grasps, the end of the execution was defined as the point at which the reach ended.
+For the estimates, the end of the execution phase was defined as the point in time at which the FEA was achieved.
+For the grasps, the end of the execution phase was defined as the point at which the reach ended.
 The keypress task was considered to be comprised of preparatory time only.